wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   Works with the **latest version of WordPress**.

-*   Written by an **experienced PHP programmer** and rigorously  tested as standard practice.
+*   Written by an **experienced PHP programmer**, the code is rock solid, safe, and rigorously  tested as standard practice.

 Hopefully this plugin will fulfil all your needs, if not [get in-touch](http://www.megnicholas.co.uk/contact-me "Get In Touch") and I will customise to your exact requirements.